awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-using-lets-encrypt-certificates-with-wordpress.md

 1. Choose **Plugins** from the left navigation pane\.

 1. Choose **Add New** from the top of the Plugins page\.
-![\[Add a new plugin in WordPress.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cdafd3c2a6d9edfefee89eda217b0068/images/amazon-lightsail-wordpress-add-new-plugin.png)
+![\[Add a new plug-in in WordPress.\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/amazon-lightsail-wordpress-add-new-plugin.png)

 1. Search for **Really Simple SSL**\.

-1. Choose **Install Now** next to the Really Simple SSL plugin in the search results\.
+1. Choose **Install Now** next to the Really Simple SSL plug\-in in the search results\.
-![\[The Really Simple SSL plugin for WordPress.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cdafd3c2a6d9edfefee89eda217b0068/images/amazon-lightsail-wordpress-really-simple-ssl-plugin.png)
+![\[The Really Simple SSL plug-in for WordPress.\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/amazon-lightsail-wordpress-really-simple-ssl-plugin.png)

 1. After it’s done installing, choose **Activate**\.